bhodorog/pytest-vts/README.md

   14. Improve the api interface to configure the vts fixture for a test (e.g. set always recording/playing, don't save cassette, etc)
-  15. Currently having 2 tests with the same name in different classes will reuse the same cassette(use the full identifier for a test?)
+  15. [DONE-although not default yet]~~Currently having 2 tests with
+      the same name in different classes will reuse the same cassette(use the full identifier for a test?)~~
   16. Command line to reply a cassette using curl/requests?
   17. It seems [cookies][] library used by [responses][] has problems parsing `set-cookie` headers with data format in them such as